cozybear-dev/ansible-tor/README.md

 Tor needs to be as decentralised as possible, to minimize traffic corrolation attacks and agency interference.
 This means that the cheapest high performance servers with unlimited bandwidth (like Hetzner), are not the best option for the network.
 In general it's better to choose a hoster that has relatively low total bandwidth, to better serve the network.

 My personal priority was to have a fleet that is well positioned geopolitically, not too expensive, and cares about privacy and anonymity - whilst not be one of the big hosters that has too many relays anyway.
-Using these principles, I found my way into these two hosters;
+Using these principles, I found my way into these hosters;

 - https://aeza.net/
     -   Incredible bang for buck